National Party South Africa (2008)

-The National Party South Africa (NP) is a registered South African political party, who competed for the Western Cape province in the 2009 provincial election and municipal council seats in the 2011 local government elections.
+The National Party of South Africa (NP), also called the National Party, was a right-wing South African political party.
+It competed for the Western Cape province in the 2009 provincial election and municipal council seats in the 2011 local government elections.

 History

 On 5 August 2008 a new party using the National Party name was formed and registered with the Independent Electoral Commission.
-The initial leadership was held by David Sasman, Juan-Duval Uys, Abdullah Omar, (all previously with the controversial National People's Party [NPP]) and a fourth person, not immediately named, who later turned out to be Achmat Williams.
+The initial leadership was held by David Sasman, Juan-Duval Uys, Abdullah Omar, (all previously with the controversial National People's Party) and a fourth person, not immediately named, who later turned out to be Achmat Williams.
 Williams, a former New National Party (NNP) politician, was a member of the Independent Democrats before co-founding the new party.
 Other than some low-level former members, the new party had no formal connection with the now defunct NNP.
-The relaunched National Party of 2008 promotes a non-racial democratic South Africa based on federal principles and the legacy of FW De Klerk.
+The relaunched National Party of 2008 promoted a non-racial democratic South Africa based on federal principles and the legacy of F.W De Klerk.

-A press release issued by Jean-Duval Uys on the party's website, dated 22 January 2009, deals with a Cape High Court challenge against Uys by Williams and Omar on behalf of themselves and Sasman for leadership of the party ahead of the 2009 General Election.
+A press release issued by Jean-Duval Uys on the party's website, dated 22 January 2009, deals with a Cape High Court challenge against Uys by Williams and Omar on behalf of themselves and Sasman for leadership of the party ahead of the 2009 general election.
 Before the court case was finalised, Uys announced that he had joined the Congress of the People.
-Williams is now listed as the national leader on the party's website.
+Williams was listed as the national leader on the party's website.

+Dissolution

+In 2019, due to lack of support, the National Party was dissolved after an internal referendum.
+It merged into the National Freedom Party and Achmat Williams resigned as party leader.

 Policies

-The National Party campaign is based on the following policies:
+The party had the following principal policies: